-There is another study which looked at colon cancer risks among Chinese men and women living both in the China, and in United States.
+There is another study which looked at colon cancer risks among Chinese men and women living both in the China and in the United States.
 This study looked at exercise and diet as risk factors for colon cancer.
 The group that spent the most time sitting had the highest incidence of colon cancer as well that diet high in saturated fat was also a risk factor.

 Diet and exercise are essential to prevent colorectal cancer.
 However rectal cancer does not appear to be associated with a lack of exercise, at least in most studies.
-For example, of 13 studies that looked at occupational activity and rectal cancer, 10 reported no connection.
+For example, of 13 studies that looked at the occupational activity and rectal cancer, 10 reported no connection.
 The bottom line is that there does not appear to be a connection between exercise and rectal cancer.